Airy limit for $\beta$-additions through Dunkl operators: Introduction

-of all eigenvalues, where $M\in \Z_{>0}$ is large enough compared to $N$, the statistic is dominated by the $\lambda_{i}(N)$'s with largest absolute value.
+of all eigenvalues, where $M\in \Z_{>0}$ is large enough compared to $N$, the statistic is dominated by the $\lambda_{i}(N)$s with largest absolute value.
 This allows one to study the edge behavior.
 A similar approach was initiated in \cite{Sos} (see also \cite{SS1}, \cite{SS2}), and later applied in \cite{Pa}, \cite{Sod}, \cite{GSh} to study the edge limit of various random matrix ensembles.
-One common feature of the above work is that their eigenvalue power sums are obtained by directly calculating powers of the corresponding Wigner matrices/tridiagonal realization of $\beta$-ensembles, and then taking the trace.
-Such approach does not work in our setting, since to our best knowledge, a concrete matrix structure no longer exists for $\beta$-additions.
-Instead, we extract the moment information of the additions from their characteristic function by using \emph{type A Dunkl operators}, a class of differential operators established in special function literature, see Section \ref{sec:pre} for details.
+One common feature of the above works is that the eigenvalue power sums are obtained by directly calculating powers of the corresponding Wigner matrices/tridiagonal realization of $\beta$-ensembles, and then taking the trace.
+Such an approach does not work in our setting, since to the best of our knowledge, a concrete matrix structure no longer exists for $\beta$-additions.
+Instead, we extract the moment information of the additions from their characteristic function using Type-A Dunkl operators, a class of differential-difference operators established in special function literature, see Section \ref{sec:pre} for details.
 The applications of Dunkl operators to random matrices was initiated by \cite{BCG}, using the same type of operators as in this text, and later \cite{Xu} extended such connection to rectangular matrices using Dunkl operators of type BC.
-Both these two work study the expectation of $\sum_{i=1}^{N}\lambda_{i}(N)^{k}$ for fixed $k\in \Z_{\ge 1}$, while in \cite{GXZ}, which is concurrent to this text, type A Dunkl operators are used to give explicit expressions of the Laplace transform of $\mathrm{Airy}_{\beta}$ line ensemble, an infinite collection of continuous random curves, whose one-time marginal gives $\mathrm{Airy}(\beta)$.
+Both these works study the expectation of $\sum_{i=1}^{N}\lambda_{i}(N)^{k}$ for fixed $k\in \Z_{\ge 1}$, while in \cite{GXZ}, which is concurrent to this text, Type-A Dunkl operators are used to give explicit expressions of the Laplace transform of the $\mathrm{Airy}_{\beta}$ line ensemble, an infinite collection of continuous random curves, whose one-time marginal distribution gives $\mathrm{Airy}(\beta)$.